Are we getting all the facts about an open boarder?

 HEALTH CONCERNS IN SOURCE COUNTRIES:

 Mexico: According to the World Health Organization in January of 2015, more than 42% of the adult population in Mexico are carriers of the Tuberculin (TB) virus.
 20% of those infected carry the strain that presently cannot be treated with drugs.
-Hepatitis A & B cases are in epidemic conditions throughout the country.
+Hepatitis A & B cases are in epidemic conditions throughout the region.
 Leprosy has grown at the rate of 10 to 12 percent since the first studies in 1958 *5.

 Central America: Reports indicate that per 100 people, Central America has the world's largest population of TB carriers, seconded only by Mexico.
 The most recorded number of deaths to Hepatitis A & B has been recorded in the region by the World Health Organization since 2015.